 Program Design and Execution Under Ambiguity

-This is the centerpiece of the process and most often the first “scenario” conversation reported on 1point3acres.
+This is the centerpiece of the process and most often the first “scenario” conversation reported online.
 You will be given an ambiguous, multi-stakeholder problem and evaluated on framing, prioritization, risk management, and velocity.
 Strong performance looks like a crisp problem statement, explicit assumptions, staged milestones, measurable success criteria, and clear tradeoffs.

 Be ready to go over: